 Like with many other psychiatric medications, some risks come along with them.
 Not only are unpleasant side effects possible, but the risk of dependency is much higher than you may think.
 If you or a loved one develops a dependency on Cipramil or any other medications containing the active ingredient Citalopram, there is hope.
 With a support system and solid plan, recovery is possible.

-What is Cipramil and Is it Addictive?
+What is Cipramil, and Is it Addictive?

 Cipramil and other medications that contain Citalopram are SSRIs and are only available by prescription.
 Commonly prescribed to treat the symptoms of depression, it can also be used to treat social phobia, panic disorder, alcoholism, premenstrual dysphoric disorder, or eating disorders.
-It can also treat:

 - Major depressive disorder

 Many medications are addictive because they give the user feelings of euphoria, but that is not how antidepressants work.
-They improve the mood by stabilizing the amount of serotonin that your brain produces.
+Instead, they improve the mood by stabilizing the amount of serotonin that your brain produces.
 Antidepressants are prescribed frequently because doctors think they’re a safer alternative because they don’t give the boost of euphoria as benzodiazepines do.
 However, because it is meant to improve the patient’s mood, it isn’t uncommon for people to take a large dose to try to induce the feeling of euphoria.

-Side-Effects of Cipramil
+Side Effects of Cipramil